What is a Fulfillment Center and How is it Different From a Warehouse?

-The terms warehouse and fulfillment center (sometimes referred to as a distribution center) are often used interchangeably when discussing logistics and supply chain management, but depending on the circumstances each term can mean something different.
-At their most basic level, both are large buildings that can hold inventory for all types of businesses that sell physical products whether through an online store such as shopify, or a brick and mortar retailer.
+The terms warehouse and fulfillment center (sometimes referred to as a distribution center or 3PL) are often used interchangeably when discussing logistics and supply chain management, but depending on the circumstances each term can mean something different.
+At their most basic level, both are large buildings that can hold inventory for all types of businesses that sell physical products whether through an online store such as Shopify, or a brick and mortar retailer.
 Despite this similarity the services provided and the way they are utilized can be quite different.
 This guide will describe the functions and purposes of each, helping you better understand which option might be the right for your individual business needs.

 A warehouse is cost-effective storage for product inventory

 When using the term warehouse, it refers to the place where a company stores products for sellers for an open-ended period of time.
 It is a large facility or industrial space that houses inventory to be sold.
 It can contain large containers, shelves, storage bins, and pallets filled with products each identified by their own unique sku (or stock keeping unit), as well as equipment like forklifts that are used to move the inventory around.

 The main businesses that work with warehouse providers primarily do wholesale or B2B (business-to-business) orders in large volume.
 Some ecommerce companies own and operate their own warehouse(s) to store their excess inventory until it is ready to be shipped, while others rent out the warehouse space depending on their storage needs.

 Depending on location, renting warehouse space is usually a more cost-effective solution for small to mid-sized sellers for ecommerce fulfillment although that can depend on the available space and rent terms.

 Smaller sellers, or those just starting up might decide to lease a space that is smaller and less expensive, such as local storage units if they don’t have the in-house fulfillment space to maintain their inventory.
 This can help keep the needed products close by their own location in a more cost-effective space.